Percocet Withdrawal Center

 Detox from Percocet

-Percocet is the brand name for the drug combination known as oxycodone-acetaminophen.
+Oxycodone/paracetamol, sold under the brand name Percocet among others, is a combination of the opioid oxycodone with paracetamol, used to treat moderate to severe short-term pain.
 In other words, it contains the opioid known as oxycodone, alongside the commonly known over-the-counter medication acetaminophen (or Tylenol).
 Together, both of these medications work by different mechanisms to combat pain symptoms in patients.

 Paracetamol, also known as acetaminophen /əˌsiːtəˈmɪnəfɨn/, or APAP, chemically named N-acetyl-p-aminophenol, is a widely used over-the-counter analgesic and antipyretic.
 Acetaminophen is the name adopted for this pharmacologic agent in the U.S. and Japan; paracetamol is approved in a variety of international venues.
 Common trade names in English-speaking markets are Tylenol and Panadol.
 Paracetamol is classified as a mild analgesic.
 It is commonly used for the relief of headaches and other minor aches and pains and is a major ingredient in numerous cold and flu remedies.
 In combination with opioid analgesics, paracetamol can also be used in the management of more severe pain such as post-surgical and cancer pain.
 Though paracetamol is used to treat inflammatory pain, it is not generally classified as an NSAID because it exhibits only weak anti-inflammatory activity.
 While generally safe for use at recommended doses, even small overdoses can be fatal.
 Compared to other over-the-counter pain relievers, paracetamol is significantly more toxic in overdose but may be less toxic when used chronically at recommended doses.